 I was never a big fan of cities and the life in the so-called ‘concrete jungle’.
 So when I came over to Slovakia this summer – into a city surrounded by a beautiful nature backdrop and easily access to adventure activities, I fell in love with it.
 And that is what Kosice is.

 Kosice City (Košice in Slovakian) is a quaint little city in Slovakia with its cobbled streets, little bars and restaurants with amazing Slovakian food and wine to chill out at.
 However beyond that, just on the outskirts of the city centre, they also have a huge array of outdoor activities and action sport for people to experience.

-Lisa and I were in Kosice and Spis Region for 5 full days after I came over by bus from Gdansk in Poland, and am here to recommend some of the best things to do that in our limited summer time there:
+Lisa and I were in Kosice and Spis Region for 5 full days after I came over by bus from Gdansk in Poland, and am here to recommend some of the best things to do in Kosice Slovakia in our limited summertime there:

-Top Outdoor Activities to Experience in Kosice City and beyond
+Top Outdoor Things to Do in Kosice Slovakia

 1. Go Crazy Bob Sledding